"

 Health and Well-being Benefits

 Health and well-being benefits are primarily intended to support the physical and mental health of employees and their families.
-Generally, the value of coverage provided by your employer under an accident or health plan is not included in your income.
+Generally, the value of coverage provided by the employer under an accident or health plan is not included in gross income.
 This exclusion typically applies to employer contributions to Archer MSAs, Health Flexible Spending Arrangements (Health FSAs), Health Reimbursement Arrangements (HRAs), and Health Savings Accounts (HSAs).
 Employer contributions for long-term care coverage are also generally excludable, unless they are made through a flexible spending or similar arrangement, in which case they are included in wages.
-Furthermore, the value of free or low-cost use of an employer-operated gym or athletic club on employer premises is not included in your income, provided it is primarily used by employees, their spouses, and dependent.
-However, if your employer pays for an off-site fitness program, its value is included in your compensation.
+Furthermore, the value of free or low-cost use of an employer-operated gym or athletic club on employer premises is not included in gross income, provided it is primarily used by employees, their spouses, and dependent.
+However, if employer pays for an off-site fitness program, its value is included in employee’s compensation.

 Financial Planning Benefits

 Financial and Retirement Planning Benefits are designed to help employees save for retirement and manage long-term financial planning, often providing tax advantages.
-The cost of up to $50,000 of employer-provided group-term life insurance coverage is generally not included in your income, but any cost exceeding this limit is taxable.
-Contributions made by your employer to qualified retirement plans like 401(k), 403(b), the Federal Government’s Thrift Savings Plan (TSP), Salary Reduction Simplified Employee Pension (SARSEP) plans, Savings Incentive Match Plan for Employees (SIMPLE plans), and Section 457 plans are generally not included in your income at the time contributed, with the notable exception of Roth contributions.
-Furthermore, qualified retirement planning services provided by an employer with a qualified retirement plan to employees and their spouses are not included in income, specifically excluding tax preparation, accounting, legal, or brokerage services.
+The cost of up to $50,000 of employer-provided group-term life insurance coverage is generally not included in gross income, but any cost exceeding this limit is taxable.
+Contributions made by your employer to qualified retirement plans like 401(k), 403(b), the Federal Government’s Thrift Savings Plan (TSP), Salary Reduction Simplified Employee Pension (SARSEP) plans, Savings Incentive Match Plan for Employees (SIMPLE plans), and Section 457 plans are generally not included in income at the time contributed, with the notable exception of Roth contributions.
+Furthermore, qualified retirement planning services provided by an employer that maintains a qualified retirement plan are not included in an employee’s gross income.
+This exclusion is found in Internal Revenue Code § 132(m).
+The provision specifically limits the exclusion to retirement planning services, which include counseling and educational sessions about the employer’s plan

 Work-Related Convenience and Support Benefits